kareemelbadry/gaiamock/README.md

 (3) If you don't already have it installed, install [GSL](https://www.gnu.org/software/gsl/).
 On a Mac, this is likely most easily accomplished via Homebrew.

-(4) Compile the file kepler_solve_astrometry.c.
+(4) Inside the gaiamock/ directory, compile the file kepler_solve_astrometry.c.
 This will require linking GSL.
 The exact command will depend on where you installed GSL and on your compiler.
 On my Macbook, the command to compile was:

 gcc -shared -o kepler_solve_astrometry.so kepler_solve_astrometry.c -I/opt/homebrew/Cellar/gsl/2.7.1/include  -L/opt/homebrew/Cellar/gsl/2.7.1/lib -lgsl -lgslcblas -lm